donategifts/donategifts/Contributing.md

 (leave it running and open a new terminal for npm commands)
 - `npm run dev`: this will start the server as well as the webpack watcher for react
 - `npm run build`: will cleanup all generated files and afterwards build all the assets/js into minified versions
+- To seed the database you can execute the seeder.js file like so `node scripts/seeder.js`

 If you need to run something specific checkout the package.json scripts section